James Price Dillard: Views on mood

 Dillard concludes that mood is a complex phenomenon, but it may be simplified as being either positive or negative.
 If a person is in a negative mood, then his or her reactions will be skewed towards the negative.
 A negative mood assumes that resources are seemingly depleted and takes into account challenging interactions with one's environment.
 If a person is in a positive mood then one feels he has ample resources to react to environmental stimulus.
-Be it a positive or a negative mood, Dillard considers this state to be a persons "tonic" state, or baseline mood.
+Be it a positive or a negative mood, Dillard considers this state to be a person's "tonic" state, or baseline mood.
 When the "phasic" and "tonic" states are combined, a reaction to stimulus is considered to be natural.

 "Dominance and affiliation relations are efficient means of regulating resource distribution and arguably the defining ingredients in the human experience.
 The communication of emotion is central to the development, maintenance, and modification of these structures."